-As an archaeologist of Africa, my past research has focused on two distinct, but related issues: the role of rural and non-elite populations in the political economy of small-scale complex societies, and the way that people use material culture and space in the establishment and maintenance of social inequality and power.
+As an archaeologist of Africa, Fleisher's past research has focused on two distinct, but related issues: the role of rural and non-elite populations in the political economy of small-scale complex societies, and the way that people use material culture and space in the establishment and maintenance of social inequality and power.

 Reto Geiser is a designer and scholar of modern architecture with a focus on the intersections between architecture, pedagogy, and media.
 He is teaches architectural history, theory, and design.